Skip to content

 1. Wulingyuan

-Begin on the valley floor, where Golden Whip Stream runs flat for 7.5 kilometres beneath pillars, many over 200 metres tall.
-After lunch, the Bailong Elevator climbs 326 metres up the cliff face to the Yuanjiajie plateau.
-The rim path leads past the pillar the world knows from Avatar's floating mountains, the No. 1 Bridge Under Heaven and the Mihun Platform viewpoints.
-As evening falls, settle into Wulingyuan town below the park.
+An early entry puts you on the valley floor before the coaches.
+Golden Whip Stream runs flat for 7.5 kilometres beneath pillars over 200 metres tall, with macaques on the boulders along the way.
+After lunch, the Bailong Elevator climbs 326 metres to Yuanjiajie, where the rim path passes the Avatar Hallelujah Mountain, the First Bridge Under Heaven and the Mihun Platform.

 Morning